 The main responsibility for monitoring and drafting EU issues and formulating Finland's positions on youth issues rests with the Ministry of Education and Culture.
-The sub-committee EU-32 (youth and sport) appointed by the Committee for EU Affairs has a key role in preparing EU issues.
-Link to: EU affairs and the Finnish government
+The EU-32 sub-committee (youth and sport), appointed by the Committee for EU Affairs, has a key role in preparing EU issues.

 Cooperation within the Council of Europe

-The Council of Europe supports the Member States in developing their youth policies by creating standards and implementing national youth policy reviews and advisory missions.
-LINK
+The Council of Europe supports the Member States in developing their youth policies by setting standards and carrying out international reviews of national youth policies and youth policy advisory missions.

-Cooperation between the Council of Europe and the European Commission in the fields of youth work and research is based on a partnership agreement, visit: http://pjp-eu.coe.int/en/web/youth-partnership
+Cooperation between the Council of Europe and the European Commission in the field of youth work and research is based on a partnership agreement.

-The Nordic Committee for Children and Young People (NORDBUK) operates as the expert body on youth policy of the Nordic Council of Ministers.
-It is responsible for coordinating and monitoring the Council of Minister’s child and youth policy strategy.
-It also grants support for organisations and projects related to Nordic cooperation in youth issues.
-For more information on the activities of the Committee, see the website of the Nordic Council of Ministers.
+The Nordic Committee for Children and Young People (NORDBUK) operates as the expert body on youth policy in the Nordic Council of Ministers.
+It is responsible for coordinating and monitoring the Strategy for children and young people of the Nordic Council of Ministers.
+It also grants financial support for organisations and projects related to Nordic cooperation in youth issues.
+For more information on the activities of the Committee for Children and Young People, see the website of the Nordic Council of Ministers.